Interview by Arto Lehtinen and Marko Syrjala

 And people are getting lazier and lazier all the time.

-It wasn’t that long ago when some wise professor said that actually, people’s brains are getting smaller and smaller, because we don’t have to use them anymore like we did in the past?
+It wasn’t that long ago when some wise professor said that actually, people’s brains are getting smaller and smaller because we don’t have to use them anymore as we did in the past?

 Andreas Kisser: Exactly, exactly.
 That’s scary.
 That’s very scary.
 So, it’s like we have to read.
 We have to talk to people.
 We need to spend time with friends and stuff like that.
 I don’t know; a question rises like, “What is the biggest football stadium in the world?”
-They go straight to the Google.
-It ‘s not important to have the answer.
-Because if you try to talk to people they say, I know there is a stadium here.
+They go straight to Google.
+It’s not important to have the answer.
+Because if you try to talk to people, they say, I know there is a stadium here.
 You’re going to start talking about different subjects and stuff.
 In the end, the answer is not relevant.